 In today’s unpredictable world, one thing is certain: strong employer branding helps your firm in both the short and long term.
 A strong corporate brand attracts great candidates to fill available roles today and can help employees stay with the firm for years to come.

-Your employer branding approach is also important in acquiring critical people who are unfamiliar with your firm.
+Your employer branding approach is also important in acquiring critical people unfamiliar with your firm.
 More job searchers are becoming sophisticated in their job hunt and conducting research on firms before clicking “apply.”
 Indeed, over half of respondents to a Software Advice survey said they use Glassdoor as part of their job hunt.

 Not just in India, but the importance of social media in job seeking is high in numerous countries.
 Let’s consider some American stats now.
 Here are the researches that support the importance of social media in recruitment: